 React Native, Bugsnag, Smooch.io, Branch.io, Firebase

-We also learned from the interview that Marcin had visited the client in Amsterdam two times.
+We also discovered from the interview that Marcin had visited the client in Amsterdam two times.
 The first time was for the integrating meeting and the second time while finalizing the flight bookings integration.
 It is planned that the client is coming to visit Amsterdam Standard’s Krakow office in December.

 Coming back to the conversation about Amsterdam Standard, Marcin finds it inspiring that colleagues are taking initiatives for organizing different activities with colleagues such as morning fruit cocktails, board games evenings, and many others.
-Marcin is not an exception, as for a few years in a row, he has organized the Amsterdam Standard teams for a “Krakow Business Run” event.
+Marcin is not an exception, as, for a few years in a row, he has organized the Amsterdam Standard teams for a “Krakow Business Run” event.

 To complete our interview, we asked him to say something about Amsterdam Standard what people outside our company don’t know yet.
 And his message was: “The people and atmosphere in Amsterdam Standard are very nice, it is hard to find the same environment in any other company.”

 One more person we have interviewed for this article is Anna.
 Anna joined Amsterdam Standard more than four years ago as an experienced Python developer.
 Firstly she started with us on the project for Legalloyd - lawyers and legal tech, and around a year ago, she began for Regulatory Lab project - The Legal Compliance Software.
 It seems that the Legal industry is her other interest after software development, but she said it’s just a coincidence :).